 HYDRAULIC FRACTURING

 The process of hydraulic fracturing raises concerns about the potential pollution of groundwater, the depletion of water supplies and an increase in seismic activity in previously benign or inactive zones.
 The consequences potentially are costly, irreversible and devastating to local communities.
-VML supports a state regulatory program that addresses these concerns while protecting the authority of local governments to regulate this type of mining activity along with ancillary activities through its land use ordinances.
+VML supports the state’s prohibition on hydraulic fracturing in groundwater management areas.

 COAL ASH/NUCLEAR WASTE